MontreTT/Data-analysis/data_transformation_projects/Data Transformation project 3/Readme.md

 ![dataset_before_cleaning](./images/audible_uncleaned.csv.png "CSV SpreadSheet to be transformed for analysis")

-### Before anything its important to trim data to exclude any later errors
+### Before anything its important to trim data to exclude any later errors.
 ```Python

 # Trim whitespace from all values in the DataFrame
 data = data.map(lambda x: x.strip() if isinstance(x, str) else x)
 ```

-## We identify that columns 'author' and 'narrator' need to get ridden of the unnecessary description
+## We identify that columns 'author' and 'narrator' need to get ridden of the unnecessary description.
 ```Python
 data['author']= data['author'].str.replace("Writtenby:" , "")

 data['narrator'] = data['narrator'].str.replace("Narratedby:","")
 ```

-## The time column needs to be transformed into raw minutes to enable further numeric analysis
+## The time column needs to be transformed into raw minutes to enable further numeric analysis.

 ```Python
 # Split the duration string into hours and minutes components